dzzh/RIBs-wiki/iOS-Tutorial-2.md

 Notice we don't need to call a `RootViewControllable` to show the LoggedIn RIB, as the `LoggedIn` RIB doesn't have a view.
 If you want to see what presenting a RIB with a view looks like, check out the `routeToLoggedOut` method.

-## Unit testing the RootRouter

-Now that the Root RIB is complete, let’s unit test its router.
-The same process can be applied to unit test other parts of a RIB.

-Create a swift file in the TicTacToeTests/Root group and call it RootRouterTests.
-Add it to the TicTacToeTest bundle.

-Let’s write a test that verifies when we invoke routeToLoggedIn, the RootRouter invokes the LoggedInBuildable protocol and attaches the returned Router.
-Feel free to refer to the written test: [RootRouterTests.swift](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source3.swift?raw=true).

 ## Pass in LoggedInViewControllable instead of creating it

 Because LoggedIn RIB does not own its own view, yet it still needs to be able to show child RIBs views, we need one of its ancestors, in this case the parent Root RIB to provide the view.